jfevia/Cassiopeia/README.md

 # Cassiopeia
-A open source BitTorrent client
+A open source BitTorrent client written in C#